mdciao.contacts.ContactGroup

 __init__(list_of_contact_objects, interface_fragments=None, top=None, name=None, neighbors_excluded=None, use_AA_when_conslab_is_missing=True, max_cutoff_Ang=None)

-• list_of_contact_objects (list) – list of ContactPair objects
+• list_of_contact_objects (list) – List of ContactPair objects.
+Will be accesseible at ContactGroup.contact_pairs.

 This input doesn’t need to have all or any of the residue indices in res_idxs_pairs.

-This input will be will be used to group the object’s own residue idxs present in residxs_pairs into the two groups of the interface.
+This input will be used to group the object’s own residue idxs present in residxs_pairs into the two groups of the interface.
 These two groups will be accessible through the attribute self.interface_residxs

 It will remain accessible through the object’s equally named the attribute self.interface_fragments